Banking · Personal & Corporate · Serbia Updated June 2026

 • Valid passport — original, not a copy

-• Proof of address — Serbian lease agreement or utility bill (within 3 months), or foreign address document if non-resident
+• Proof of address — Serbian lease or utility bill (within 3 months), or a foreign address document if non-resident

-• Completed bank application form — prepared by Relocation Serbia in advance
+• Completed bank application form — prepared by us in advance

-Document requirements vary by bank and nationality.
-We confirm the exact list for your situation before your appointment — nothing is left to chance at the bank counter.
+Requirements vary by bank and nationality.
+We confirm the exact list before your appointment.

 Corporate account